Michal-J-Kolodziej/Nsp/README.md

 ### Titles
 In nsp there is an option to show section's title (it can be for example section's name like 'Home' or 'About') after user hover mouse over a dot.

 - To add a 'title' to a dot you have to add 'data-nsp-title' attribute to this particular dot.
 In this attribute's value you can write your title.
-Your code should look something like this:
+Your code should look something like that:

   ```html
   <body>